hyperswarm/discovery/README.md

 {
   // Optionally overwrite the default set of bootstrap servers
   bootstrap: [addresses],
-  // Set to true if this is a long running instance on a server
+  // Set to false if this is a long running instance on a server
+  // When running in ephemeral mode (default) you don't join the
+  // DHT but just query it instead.
-  ephemeral: false,
+  ephemeral: true,
   // Pass in your own udp/utp socket (needed for hole punching)
   socket: (a udp or utp socket)
 }